undp-cdo-studio/water-solutions-catalogue/scripts/README.md

 - matplotlib
 - numpy
 - seaborn (for some visualizations)
+- azure-ai-language-questionanswering (for classification)
+- requests (for API access)
+- python-dotenv (for environment variables)

 ## Configuration
 Scripts use configuration files in their respective directories for customizable parameters such as: